fourstix/Elfos-SPI-Displays/README.md

 This code is based on code written by Tony Hefner and assembled with the Asm/02 assembler and Link/02 linker written by Mike Riley.

 Elf/OS
 Copyright (c) 2004-2023 by Mike Riley

 Asm/02 1802 Assembler
 Copyright (c) 2004-2023 by Mike Riley

 Link/02 1802 Linker
 Copyright (c) 2004-2023 by Mike Riley

 The Adafruit_SH1106 Library
-Copyright (c) 2012-2023 Adafruit Industries
+Copyright (c) 2012-2023 by Adafruit Industries
 Written by Limor Fried/Ladyada for Adafruit Industries.

 The Adafruit_GFX Library
-Copyright (c) 2012-2023 Adafruit Industries
+Copyright (c) 2012-2023 by Adafruit Industries
 Written by Limor Fried/Ladyada for Adafruit Industries.

 The 1802/Mini SPI Adapter Board
 Copyright (c) 2022-2023 by Tony Hefner

 The 1802-Mini Microcomputer Hardware
 Copyright (c) 2020-2023 by David Madole

 Many thanks to the original authors for making their designs and code available as open source.